erred/uva-rp2/report/report.md

 ### limitations

-There are serveral issues with the implementation, such as the aforementioned session / allocation leakage and UDP return path issues, as well as a lack of graceful error handling.
+There are serveral issues with the implementation, such as the session reuse and allocation leakage mentioned earlier, as well as a lack of graceful error handling.
-Additionally, refreshes for TCP allocations was not implemented, leading to a maximum lifetime of 10 minutes for TCP connections.
-This may not be an issue for short lived HTTP requests, but may be for longer lived connections such as those for SSH.

 Another limitation is with domain names.
 In the forwarding configuration,